Hot Coffee Minigame

 - Subverted again in Lair, when viewing the unlockable "Hot Coffee" content takes you to a scene...
 Of some making hot coffee with a brewer.

 - The original version of Fahrenheit has several sex scenes, the first of them being optional and interactive, which were both Dummied Out when the game was released in the United States under the title Indigo Prophecy.
-The developers claimed that the removal didn't affect the plot, thereby implying they were entirely gratuitous.
+The developers claimed that the removal didn't affect the plot.

 - Not the plot, maybe, but certainly the characterization.